glenniewennie/Route360/Route360/README.md

 How to Use Route360:

-Route360 is an app designed to generate a running route of specified distance using either your current location or a desired starting location.
+Route360 is an app designed to generate a running route of a specified distance using either your current location or a desired starting location.
 This section will be broken into categories by functionality.
 We will work our way from right to left across the UI and end with a few general comments.

 1. Generate Running Route from Current Location:
     a.
 Select the location arrow in the top left of the UI.
     b.
 Enter a distance (in miles) that you would like to run (decimals can be used as well).
     c.
 Select "Done".
         i.
-The app will then generate a running loop of specified distance. ii.
+The app will then generate a running loop of a specified distance. ii.
 You may need to zoom out to see the entire route (in the simulator use the option key to facilitate zooming).
     d.
 The app will also drop a pin at your current location so that you know where you started.